DavFeng1/Hypercore/README.md

-# hypercore
+# 💎 Hypercore

-Blockchain written in Rust
+Hypercore is a proof of work blockchain written in Rust, for educational purposes.